k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 An organization might have several AI-based applications aimed at different purposes and/or audiences.
 For example, apps for CRM, for technician teams, and for end customers.
 Some apps may share LUs, sub-agents, and tools, while others may not.

-AI Data Fusion platform provides the ability to define several apps, so that can be managed and tested along whole lifecycle, like Chat flows and Evaluation.
+The AI Data Fusion framework allows you to define multiple applications, enabling them to be managed and tested throughout their entire lifecycle, including their Chat flows and Evaluation.

 ### App Flows